Cut inactive sections (default behavior)

 Change the playback speed while preserving pitch using time-stretching.

-# Speed up silent sections to 8x (preserving pitch)
+# Speed up inactive sections to 8x (preserving pitch)

-# Slow down normal sections to half speed
+# Slow down active sections to half speed

 Change the playback speed by varying pitch, like analog tape or vinyl.

-# Speed up silent sections with pitch variation
+# Speed up inactive sections with pitch variation

 # Create slow-motion effect with lower pitch